My child is an incoming kindergartener. What will these changes mean for me?

 What are my child’s options to stay in a K-8 program?

 Beginning with the 2025-2026 school year, Cabrillo K-8 will be Pacifica’s only public middle school besides Ingrid B. Lacy (grades 6-8).
 When your child enters 5th grade, you can make a transfer request for Cabrillo.
-A lottery will be conducted to determine placement if there are more applicants than available spots.
+For the 2025-26 school year, according to the district’s transition plan, there will 65 spots each for 6th, 7th and 8th grades at Cabrillo.
+To transfer to Cabrillo, applications for the waitlist will be available on the district’s website on March 10, 2025 at 8am.

 For more information, please contact the district office.
 Alternatively, you may consider enrolling your child in nearby private middle schools.